 For every release there seems to be a different cover, so let’s start with the PCjr’s cover:

-The artist didn’t have any information about the game apart that it was a fantasy game with a knight as the main character.
-One might have the idea that this is a RPG or something similar based only on this cover.
+The artist here didn’t have much information about the game apart from that it was a fantasy game with a knight as the main character.
+One might have the idea that this is an RPG or something similar based only on this cover.

 This is the cover for the PC/Tandy, Atari ST (US release) and Apple II versions: